CardinisCode/jobhuntmanager/README.md

 ###### add_application.py
 This file contains the functionality behind:
 -   Displaying the AddApplicationForm() form to the user
 -   Extracting the information submitted on the form & adding the values (for the job application) to the 'job_applications' table in the 'jhmanager.db database.
 -   Redirecting the user to the template: 'view_application.html'

 ##### delete_all_applications.py:
 In this file we find the functionality to:
 -   Delete all job application, and all interview, interview_preparation, note, & job offer entries linked to these applications, from their perspective SQL tables.
 -   Redirect the user back to the 'dashboard.html' template.

-Function:
--   delete_all_applications_for_user()
-    -   Deletes all application entries linked to the current user's user_id.
-        -   These application entries are deleted from the 'job_applications' table
-    -   This also deletes the following entries linked to this UserID:
-        -   interviews (Table: interviews)
-        -   interview preparations (Table: interview_preparation)
-        -   application notes (Table: application_notes)
-        -   job offers (Table: job_offers)
-    -   Redirects to template: 'dashboard.html'

 ##### delete_an_application.py:
 In this file we find the functionality to:
 -   Delete both a specific job application, and all interview, interview_preparation, note, & job offer entries linked to this application, from their perspective SQL tables.
 -   Redirect the user back to the 'applications.html' template.

-Function:
--   delete_application()
-    -   Deletes a specific entry in the 'job_applications' table.
-    -   Deletes all entries linked to a specific application ID:
-        -   interviews (Table: interviews)
-        -   interview preparations (Table: interview_preparation)
-        -   application notes (Table: application_notes)
-        -   job offers (Table: job_offers)
-    -   Redirects to template: 'applications.html'

 ##### update_application.py:
 In this file we find the functionality to:
 -   Display the AddApplicationForm(), with the details of a specific application, to the user via the template 'update_application.html'
--   Grab the details from the form, update the relevant entry in the 'job_applications' table, and then redirect the user to 'view_application.html' so that the user can view the application they've just updated.
+-   Grab the details from the form, update the relevant entry in the 'job_applications' table.
+-    Redirect the user to 'view_application.html' so that the user can view the application they've just updated.

-Functions:
--   display_update_application_form()
-    -   Handles GET functionality
-    -   Stores the company_name & action_url to be displayed to the user.
-    -   Renders the template:  update_application.html
-        -   With an instance of the AddApplicationForm() Form, populated with the values for a specific application entry.

--   post_update_application()
-    -   Handles POST functionality
-    -   Gets all the form values & stores them in a single dictionary
-    -   Calls on the updateApplicationByID() method, in the 'ApplicationsHistoryRepository', to update a specific entry in the 'job_applications' (SQL) table.
-    -   Gets all form values relevant to a Company & stores them in their own dictionary
-    -   Using the 'Company' values, it calls on the updateUsingApplicationDetails(), in the CompanyRepository(), to update a specific entry in the 'job_applications' (SQL) table.
-    -   Redirects to the template: 'view_application.html'

 ##### view_all_applications.py:
-In this file we find the functionality to:
--   Grab the top 10 application entries (if there are any), and to add these entries to a dictionary (together with a few other necessary details).
-These details are displayed to the user on the template 'applications.html'.
+This file contains the functionality behind displaying the top 10 application entries (if there are any), added by current user, to the template 'applications.html'.

-Function:
--   display_applications_for_user()
-    -   Grabs the top 10 Application entries for a specific User
-        -   From the 'job_applications' SQL table
-    -   Creates a Dictionary
-        -   With a key: 'empty_table' & value: True
-    -   Determines if there are any applications in the SQL table for the User
-        -   If yes:
-            -   It structures the values for each application in a dictionary
-            -   Cleans up the values
-            -   Updates the value for the 'empty_table' key to False
-    -   Adds the links, to be displayed to the user, in the main dictionary.
-    -   Renders the template: 'applications.html'

 ##### view_application_details.py:
-In this file we find the functionality to:
--   Grab the entry details for a specific application
+This file contains the functionality behind presenting the user with the details they've provided for a specific job application.
--   Grab the entry details for the company linked to this application
--   Grab all Job offers linked to this Job Application
--   Grab all interviews linked to this Job Application
--   Store the links to be presented to the user
--   Store these details to a dictionary (together with a few other necessary details) in a dictionary.
--   Display all this information to the user on the template 'view_application.html'

-Functions:
--   get_job_offers()
-        Extracts the job offer entries from the 'job_offers' SQL table & adds the information to a dictionary
--   get_interviews()
-        Extracts the interview entries from the 'interviews' SQL table & adds the information to a dictionary
--   display_application_details()
-    -   Extracts the job application entries from the 'job_applications' SQL table & adds the information to a dictionary
-    -   Renders the "view_application.html" template, with the above 3 dictionaries.

 #### cleanup_files:
 In this file we find the functionality to clean up values in the various functions in the 'service' directory.
 So once a value has been extracted from the relevant SQL table, it will be "cleaned" to ensure it looks both presentable and just more like every day language.